Denis-Krueger-labs/writeups/easy/WingData/report.md

 ---

 *End of Report*

-*Classification: Public — flags and sensitive values omitted*
+*Classification: Public (Redacted Version) — sensitive values redacted as this is an active HackTheBox machine*

+*Full version with flags and credentials will be published after box retirement*